A/N: Warning in this chapter for some depiction of violence

 Gareth sat for a minute, watching everyone get up and leave.
 The security team moved together, left together.
-Gareth wondered what it was about them all that seemed so…eerily similar.
+Gareth watched, wondering what it was about them all that seemed so…eerily alike.
 At a loss, he pushed himself to his feet and went to look for his host, peering into a few cluttered, elegant rooms but finding no sign of Mr. Ochoa.

 “Captain,” Gareth said, holding out a hand when Leandros turned to him.
 “Gareth Ranulf.
 I look forward to working with you.”